Customer Service Training in Stress Reduction.

 Use these certificates to acknowledge significant learning and development, and to provide motivation to put new skills into action.

 Certificates may be downloaded, personalized, and printed.

-Yoga at Your Desk is guaranteed.
+Effective Email Communication is guaranteed.
 We want you and your reps to use this valuable resource and put its ideas to work in your department.
-Then, if you are not 100% satisfied, you may return your materials within 30 days for a full refund.
+If you are not 100% satisfied, you may may request a full refund within 15 days.

 About the Publisher

 The Customer Service Group provides ready-to-use tools for customer service training and frontline motivation including a monthly newsletter, training packages, DVDs, and Customer Service Week celebration materials.